gitlabhq/gitlabhq/doc/administration/auth/ldap-ee.md

 The process will execute the following access checks:

-1. Ensure the user is still present in LDAP
+- Ensure the user is still present in LDAP.
-1. If the LDAP server is Active Directory, ensure the user is active (not blocked/disabled state).
-This will only be checked if `active_directory: true` is set in the LDAP configuration [^1]
+- If the LDAP server is Active Directory, ensure the user is active (not blocked/disabled state).
+This will only be checked if `active_directory: true` is set in the LDAP configuration. [^1]

 The user will be set to `ldap_blocked` state in GitLab if the above conditions fail.
 This means the user will not be able to login or push/pull code.

 The process will also update the following user information:

-1. Email address
+- Email address.
-1. If `sync_ssh_keys` is set, SSH public keys
+- If `sync_ssh_keys` is set, SSH public keys.
-1. If Kerberos is enabled, Kerberos identity
+- If Kerberos is enabled, Kerberos identity.

 NOTE: **Note:**
 The LDAP sync process updates existing users while new users will